arpita739/made-template/project/project-plan.md

 1. Identify which factors most affect data science salaries
 2. Determine which states and cities offer the highest paying data science jobs
 3. Predict what a data science job posting will pay based on the job description
+4. Uncover the Trending Job Titles in the Data Field across the United States and Worldwide.
+5. Assess the Future Sustainability of Careers in Data Science,Considering Remote Work Opportunities and Evolving Salary Structures.

 ## Description